 I was scared to death.
 I was blowing it right there.
 We must have looked for what felt like 30 minutes and absolutely nothing.
 I can’t imagine whatever happened to that golf ball.

 The ball was lost.
-Be that as it may, I didn’t start blaming the sun for blocking my view.
+It was on me.
+I didn’t start blaming the sun for blocking my view.
 Instead I took responsibility and did the best I could in the situation at hand.

 Here I was on the easy ride to get home, something in me relaxed a little.

-I may have thought I was paying close attention to my surroundings, but I failed the test.
+I may have thought I was paying close attention to my surroundings.
+I was not, I failed the test.
 The truth is if this were the 1st or 2nd hole I would have had such a laser focus I would not have lost the ball.

 I was probably thinking about the pay-day or the great memory of my day caddying for Michael Jordan.